Stat-R/ueli/README.md

 # ueli
 Original repo: https://github.com/oliverschwendener/ueli
 This repo contains personal modification, only supports Windows 10.
-Some requirements are needed to run correctly:

-- ImageMagick (https://www.imagemagick.org/script/download.php) for blurry background.
-    - When installing, check `Add application directory to system path`.
-And it will work out of the box.
-    - If you are in situation that you can't change system path (`magick` can't be run in terminal), set `imageMagickPath` to `magick.exe`'s full path in config file.
-    - If you don't want to have blurry background at all, set `imageMagickPath` to `no` in config file.
+Some optional requirements:

 - Spicetify (https://github.com/khanhas/spicetify) for Spotify search and control player.
     - If you are also using WebNowPlaying in one of your skin in Rainmeter, it's best to use another port for Spotify to communicate with UELI:
         - Save this [file](https://gist.github.com/khanhas/43dea6becd480390487df7b0ffc84dfd) to `Documents\Rainmeter\Skins\Spicetify\Extensions`